 - Breathe in slowly through your nose so that your stomach moves out against your hand.
 The hand on your chest should remain as still as possible.

 - Place one hand on your upper chest and the other just below your rib cage.
 This will allow you to feel your diaphragm move as you breathe.

 - Tighten your stomach muscles, letting them fall inward as you exhale through pursed lips (see “Pursed Lip Breathing Technique”).
 The hand on your upper chest must remain as still as possible.

 - It should take you twice as long to exhale as it does to inhale.
 If you feel lightheaded, you are breathing out too fast.

 Using a BODY SCAN technique is another useful way to reduce anxiety /stress.
-The Body scan ai a way to get in touch with the body, let go of feelings of needing to get things done, and release pent-up emotions.
+The Body scan is a way to get in touch with the body, let go of feelings, of needing to get things done, and release pent-up emotions.